 Just as he was managing to cope with his illness, we had some bad news.
-My husband’s mother, confined to a wheelchair because she suffered with rheumatoid arthritis, rang us.
-Her partner had gone to hospital with a severe nose-bleed and they’d kept him in.
-She was alone in her bungalow with no-one to care for her.
+My husband’s mother, confined to a wheelchair because she suffered from rheumatoid arthritis, rang us.
+Her partner had gone to the hospital with a severe nose bleed and they’d kept him in.
+She was alone in her bungalow with no one to care for her.
 My husband was her only child so we began caring for her.
 Sadly, within a few weeks, we had to give her the news her partner had died in hospital.
 He’d developed cancer and had ignored the symptoms.
 Within six weeks she too had died.
 She’d had an appointment to see about a blood clot in her thigh, but the hospital had re-scheduled the appointment for a later date.
 It was too late.

 So what can I do to help sell more of my books?